Mayank-bhardwaj02/Neural-Style-Transfer/README.md

 ## Implementation Details
 - **Framework & Libraries**: This project is implemented using PyTorch.
-- **Model Architecture**: We leverage the VGG19 model, known for its robust feature extraction capabilities.
+- **Model Architecture**: I leveraged the VGG19 model, known for its robust feature extraction capabilities.

 - **Hyperparameters**:
     - Image size: 512x512